Lotame/docs/lightning-tag/detailed-reference.md

 ## Platform Setup

-Before implementing the Lotame Lightning Tag on your site, there is setup that needs to be completed inside the Lotame Platform as described in the [Pre-Implementation Setup Tasks](lightning-tag/implementation-setup-tasks.md)
+Before implementing the Lotame Lightning Tag on your site, there is setup that needs to be completed inside the Lotame Platform as described on [Pre-Implementation Setup Tasks](lightning-tag/implementation-setup-tasks.md)

 ## Lightning Tag Setup